microstijn/met2map/README.md

 #### **4. ISIMIP data aquisition**
 Historical and future climate projection data were downloaded from the ISIMIP repository.
-To handle the large volume of data and ensure reproducibility, we developed a Julia wrapper for the official isimip-client Python library.
+To handle the large volume of data and ensure reproducibility, we developed a Julia wrapper for the official isimip-client Python library, the module ISIMIPClientPy.

 This client was used to search for and download all files matching the following criteria: